 (5) a rural mail carrier of the United States Postal Service or a newspaper delivery person while in the performance of duties;

 (6) a person driving or riding in a passenger vehicle manufactured before January 1, 1965; and

 (7) a person driving or riding in a pickup truck while engaged in normal farming work or activity.

 AUTO ACCIDENT INJURY LAWYERS MINNESOTA CASES

-Car insurance issues after being injured in a crash can be complicated.
+Auto insurance issues after being injured in a crash can be complicated.
 If you have been injured in a car accident, call us and speak with an attorney at our office for a free consultation.
 Pam Rochlin and David Rochlin are car accident attorneys with more than 25 years’ experience handling hundreds of auto, truck, and motorcycle cases.
-The primary focus of our car crash lawyers is on getting you and your family fair and full compensation if you have been injured in a MN auto accident.
+The primary focus of our top car crash lawyers is on getting you and your family fair and full compensation if you have been injured in a MN auto accident.
 Our best attorneys have represented many people injured by the seatbelt, shoulder belt, and airbag because of a car crash.
 We have offices in Edina, Woodbury MN, Minneapolis, and St. Louis Park where you can meet with one of our auto accident lawyers to discuss your case.
 A lawyer from our office will also meet with you and your family at your home.
 We handle car accident cases in St. Paul, Roseville, Forest Lake, White Bear Lake, Anoka MN, Brooklyn Park, Brooklyn Center, Maple Grove, Plymouth MN, Eden Prairie, Apple Valley MN, Burnsville, Albert Lea, and throughout Minnesota.
 A car accident injury lawyer will provide you with a free initial consultation to answer your questions and make sure your rights are protected, and we never charge anything unless you receive compensation for your injuries.